Digitaler-Impfnachweis/certification-apis/README.md

 - [Authentication with TI SMCB](SMCB-Authentication.md)
 - Authentication with client-certificate (mTLS)

+## Implementation

+Please refer to [Implementation](Implementation.md) for an extensive certificate schema description.

 ## Additional Information

 For implementors the official documentation of the Digital Green Certificate